Skip to main content

 }

 When RENAPER double-check is enabled, metadata.doubleChecks.renaper is set to true at creation.
-After the KYC provider approves and the double-check runs, metadata.responseDoubleChecks.renaper is populated (see RENAPER double-check below).
+After OCR KYC verification completes and the double-check runs, metadata.responseDoubleChecks.renaper is populated (see RENAPER double-check below).

 Response Fields